Infamous (2006 film): Historical accuracy

-However, the film has been criticized for showing some scenes that were based on McGrath's "imagination" of how they may have happened, most notably a dramatic jail cell kiss between Capote and inmate Perry Smith (played by Craig).
-This was based on a rumor, as prison guard Harold Nye told George Plimpton that Capote paid for privacy so the two could be intimate.
+Joseph M. Fox, Capote's editor who accompanied him to Kansas for the execution, told Plimpton: "I sat next to Truman on the plane ride back to New York.
+He held my hand and cried most of the way.
+I remember thinking how odd it must have seemed to passengers sitting nearby - these two grown men apparently holding hands and one of them sobbing.
+It was a long trip.
+I couldn't read a copy of Newsweek or anything like that...
+Not with Truman holding my hand.
+I stared straight ahead."
 McGrath also cited the numerous letters that Smith wrote to Capote that were overtly flirtatious.
+According to Capote, Smith wrote him a 100-page handwritten letter that he gave to Capote just before his execution.
 Another scene that was criticized is when Smith attacks Capote in his cell after learning that he is going to title his book "In Cold Blood".
 However, in real life Smith was furious over the title, and wrote in a letter to Capote on April 12, 1964: "I've been told that the book is to be coming off the press and to be sold after our executions.
 And that book IS entitled 'IN COLD BLOOD.'
 Whose [sic] fibbing??
 Someone is, that's apparent."
 McGrath justified these liberties by noting that the tactic is similar to how Capote himself wrote In Cold Blood, using creative liberties with real events for dramatic purposes.
 Capote took similar creative liberties with the story, notably by inventing a subplot that has Truman Capote withhold legal assistance from the convicts for the sake of the book's ending.